-- 1. The photovoltaic inverter system will comprise of thirty-two (32) solar inverters and ninety-six (96) MVA battery inverters - 2.
-Transformers are - A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the Project within a voltage range and power factor specified by IPC at the Point of Interconnection.
+- 1. The photovoltaic inverter system will comprise of two hundred ninety six (296) PV inverters and two hundred ninety six (296) BESS inverters - 2.
+Transformer is 186/247/309 MVA - 3. gen-tie line - 4.
+A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the Project within a voltage range and power factor specified by IPC at the Point of Interconnection.

 The above referenced inverters, or equivalent inverters that have the same specifications and functionality as stated above must be utilized.
-If a different inverter is utilized that has different specifications and functionality than that which was studied then additional study and/or equipment may be necessary.
+If a different inverter is utilized that has different specifications and functionality than that which was studied then, additional study and/or equipment may be necessary.

-The BESS component of the Project was studied charging from the grid.
+The BESS component of the project was studied from charging from the grid.
 The charging of the BESS was assumed to be interruptible.
 There may be times during the year where system load in the local area will prevent charging of the BESS at full capacity.